prototypefund/Digital_Bargeld-docs/core/api-exchange.rst

   **Request:**

-  :query reserve_pub: EdDSA reserve public key identifying the reserve.

   **Response:**

   :status 200 OK:
     The exchange responds with a `ReserveStatus` object;  the reserve was known to the exchange,
-  :status 404 Not Found: The reserve key does not belong to a reserve known to the exchange.
+  :status 404 Not Found:
+    The reserve key does not belong to a reserve known to the exchange.

   **Details:**